mbabynames search ✿

 Brenda Elise

-Brenda, meaning "noble and strong", pairs with Elise, meaning "pledged to God".
+Brenda, meaning "sword, flame", pairs with Elise, meaning "pledged to God".
 The meanings point in complementary directions.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Brenda Ivy

-Put "noble and strong" next to "faithfulness" and you get a name that feels considered.
+Put "sword, flame" next to "faithfulness" and you get a name that feels considered.
 Brenda Ivy works on paper and out loud.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Bold contrast